Updated - February 2022

 Reasons for the changes

-A recent review on the trends of Arctic birds by Smith et al. 2020 highlighted the scale of the declines for Arctic waders and identified some of the factors.
-Climate change may be allowing some species to shift their distributions, this may account for some of the declines as birds select wintering areas that are more favourable.
+Most of our wintering waders are migratory, and many use the Arctic as their main breeding area.
+A recent review on the trends of Arctic birds by Smith et al. 2020 highlighted the scale of the declines for Arctic waders.
+Whilst studies looking into the drivers of change are limited across the Arctic, there is evidence that quality of stopover sites used to refuel during migration, climate change and mismatches in insect availability during the breeding season are contributing to declines.
+Climate change may be allowing some species to shift their distributions; this may account for some of the declines as birds select wintering areas that are more favourable.
 However, we lack key knowledge on whether this is actually happening or whether the declines are at the population scale.
 Climate change effects may result in a northward shift in their Arctic breeding ranges and may be leading to them not being able to find food during the breeding season (climate mismatch).
 For species where we do have knowledge, such as knot and dunlin, studies have shown that populations can be highly mobile.
 When there are milder winters across Europe this enables birds to remain on continental wintering sites.
 For other waders, in particular rocky shore waders such as purple sandpiper and turnstone, the reasons for declines are not well understood.
 Some studies suggest that poor breeding success is leading to the declines.
 Collaborative monitoring (across the entire flyway) is essential to help understand and reverse the declines of waders.

 For our wintering waders which also breed in Scotland such as curlew, golden plover and oystercatcher, targeted land management has been shown to help.
 The Working for Waders initiative is taking active steps to reverse the decline in wading birds in Scotland through a range of targeted projects.

-Wildfowl numbers have remained relatively stable, peaking around 1993/94.
+Duck and swan numbers have remained relatively stable, peaking around 1993/94.
 Within the trend, there is marked variation.
-Eleven species have increased (Mute swan; whooper swan; shelduck; shoveler; gadwall; wigeon; pintail; teal; goldeneye; goosander and little grebe).
-Six have declined (mallard; pochard; scaup; eider; cormorant and coot).
+Ten species have increased (Mute swan; whooper swan; shelduck; shoveler; gadwall; wigeon; pintail; teal; goldeneye; and goosander).
+Four have declined (mallard; pochard; scaup; and eider).
 Two were stable (tufted duck and red-breasted merganser).